Student

 Undergraduate Research Apprentice

-Erzsabet Gonzalez (she/her) is a third-year undergraduate student earning both Bioengineering and Theater Performance Studies degrees.
+Erzsabet Gonzalez (she/her) is a fourth-year undergraduate student earning both Bioengineering and Theater Performance Studies degrees.
 She strives to combat racism in health care and is passionate about the deconstruction of dominant narratives and the empowerment that is possible through literary arts and performance.
 As an undergraduate research apprentice for BLAC her primary focus is conducting original archival research and documenting black lives at Cal past and present.

 Jasmine Griffiths